+As we discuss below, affinity is a fundamental thermodynamic cost that captures the dissipated Gibbs free energy (entropy production) in a single replication event.
+Eq.~\eqref{eq:introbnd} implies that a minimum affinity is required to sustain a given replication rate, and that this minimum increases as the replication rate approaches its maximum possible value, the fitness.
+Conversely, Eq.~\eqref{eq:introbnd} implies that for a given affinity, there is a fundamental limit on how closely the replication rate can approach its maximum value.

+We also derive a thermodynamic bound on the strength of Darwinian selection.
+Observe that a higher fitness replicator is not always able to outcompete a lower fitness one, as this depends on the fitness difference as well as various environmental and demographic factors~\cite{gillespie2004population}.
+Selection strength can be quantified in terms of the smallest fitness difference that can affect evolutionary outcomes in a given population and environment.
+This is the so-called \emph{critical selection coefficient} $s$, the ``resolution limit'' below which fitness differences are indiscernible.

-The strength of Darwinian evolution can be quantified via a bound on the \emph{selection coefficient} $s$, a measure of relative fitness difference between replicators.
-In particular, the smallest selection coefficient which can affect evolutionary outcomes (such as fixation probabilities) represents the ``resolution limit'' of Darwinian evolution in a given population and environment, below which fitness differences are indiscernible.
-For example, it is known that the strength of Darwinian evolution in finite populations is limited by the stochastic effects of sampling, such that a beneficial mutation will fixate with higher-than-random probability only if $s>1/N_{e}$, where $N_{e}$ is the effective population size \citep{ewensMathematicalPopulationGenetics2004}.
-As another example, the ``error threshold'' states that the strength of Darwinian evolution is limited by the mutation rate $\mu$, such that a fitter replicator can dominate the population only if $s>\mu$ \citep{eigenSelforganizationMatterEvolution1971,smithMajorTransitionsEvolution}.
+To use a well-known example, selection strength in finite populations is limited by the stochasticity of sampling, and a fitter mutant will fixate with high probability only when $s\gg1/N_{e}$, where $N_{e}$ is the effective population size~\cite{ewensMathematicalPopulationGenetics2004}.
+As another example, Eigen's ``error threshold'' implies that selection strength is limited by the mutation rate $\mu$, so that a fitter mutant can dominate the population only when $s>\mu$~\cite{eigenSelforganizationMatterEvolution1971,smithMajorTransitionsEvolution}.

-Quantifying critical selection coefficients is a major focus of research in evolutionary biology and origin-of-life studies \citep{crowIntroductionPopulationGenetics2010,jeancolasThresholdsOriginLife2020,dangerConditionsMimickingNatural2020}.
-Until now, however, there has been no analysis of how the strength of Darwinian evolution depends on the thermodynamic properties of the replicators.

-In this paper, we demonstrate the existence of a \emph{thermodynamic threshold} for Darwinian evolution.
-We consider a population of autocatalytic replicators in a nonequilibrium steady state.
-We suppose that some replicator with fitness $\ff$ is present in steady state, while some other replicator with lower fitness $f'<f$ is driven to extinction.
-Our main result, presented in more detail below, states that
+In Section~\ref{sec:darw}, we use the inequality~\eqref{eq:introbnd} to derive a thermodynamic bound on the critical selection coefficient.
+We suppose that selection is sufficiently strong so that a replicator with fitness $f$ is present in the steady state of a flow reactor, while another replicator type with fitness $f'<f$ is driven to extinction.
+We show that $s=1-f'/f$, the selection coefficient between the two replicators, must obey